 The Mara River During the Dry Season

-Keeping with the dry-season theme: The Mara River becomes an ever-more important water source while the many small tributaries, mud-holes and swamps scattered throughout the Mara slowly dry up as the dry season progresses.
-Note the unconcerned crocodile on the bank- too small to be a threat, so the two species completely ignore each other.
+dry season progresses.
+Note the unconcerned crocodile on the bank- too small to be a threat, so the two species completely ignore

 Tuesday, April 7, 2015